 As explained previously, Web/Web proxy servers have to accommodate a numerous TCP connections.
-Consequently, the server performance degrades when the proper size of send/receive socket buffers is not assigned.
+Consequently, the performance of the servers is degraded when the proper size of send/receive socket buffers are not assigned.
 Furthermore, when we consider Web proxy servers, resources of both of the sender and receiver sides should be taken into account.
-We proposed a scalable socket buffer management scheme, called Scalable Socket Buffer Tuning (SSBT) in this thesis, which dynamically assigns send/receive socket buffers to each TCP connection.
+We proposed a scalable socket buffer management scheme, called Scalable Socket Buffer Tuning (SSBT) in this paper, which dynamically assigns send/receive socket buffers to each TCP connection.